- Forge fires, the mountain's heart. Dwarf hammers, its thundering beat.

 - +2 to one ability score, +1 to three different ability scores, -2 to one ability score

 - +4 to one ability score, -2 to one other ability score

 - Size: Dwarves are Medium creatures and thus receive no bonuses or penalties due to their size.

-- Type: Dwarves have the Humanoid type, with the Dwarf subtype.
+- Type: Dwarves have the Humanoid type, with the Primary subtype.

-- Base Speed: Dwarves have a base speed of 20 feet, but their speed is never modified by armor or encumbrance.
+- Base Speed: Dwarves have a Walk speed of 20 feet, but no movement speed they possess is ever modified by armor or encumbrance.

 - Languages: Dwarves begin play speaking Common and Dwarven.

 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Giant, Gnome, Halfling, Orc, Terran, and Undercommon.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.